fdm-monster/fdm-monster-docs/docs/0_installing/docker_compose.md

 ```

 Please note that FDM Monster requires a MongoDB database to function properly.
 When using the `latest` or `alpine` images,
-make sure to configure your root-user's username and password for MongoDB.
+make sure to configure your root user's username and password for MongoDB.
 Additionally, FDM Monster needs to access the `admin` table, which is the default table name for the authentication source.

-Now you can access FDM Monster at `http://localhost:4000`, `http://127.0.0.1:4000` or `http://<your-ip>:4000`.
+Now you can access FDM Monster at `http://localhost:4000`, `http://127.0.0.1:4000`, or `http://<your-ip>:4000`.